Don’t work from bed.

 Yeah I know, we don’t all live in huge apartments and have separate office space to work.
 That would be a dream…However, not all is lost.
 I’m sure we can all find some corner in our apartment and use it as a working space.
 I believe it is crucial to avoid making the bed our working area.
 So try setting up a desk, or if impossible, try using your dining table as a desk when you are working from home.
 Recently, I was amused to see Under-Secretary-General Melissa Fleming turning her ironing board into a desk.
 She says she likes this because she can move it into different rooms, change scenery and perspective.
 How brilliant is that?!

-So just get creative and make a motivating workspace at home because it is vital for your productivity and focus.
+So just get creative and make a daily motivating workspace at home because it is vital for your productivity and focus.

 - Poor Air Quality